kestra-io/docs/content/blogs/2023-11-27-yaml-crashcourse.md

 ### Scalars and their Data Types

-Scalars are single unquoted values, which can represent various data types including `string`, `timestamp`, `boolean`, `int`, or `float`, as well as `null` values.
-ISO-formatted date and datetime literals are parsed as `timestamp` data type.
-Even `scientific` notation, as well as `Hexadecimal` and `Octal` notation formats are supported in YAML.
+Scalars are single unquoted values which can represent various data types, including `string`, `timestamp`, `boolean`, `int`, or `float`, as well as `null` values.
+ISO-formatted date and datetime literals are parsed as `timestamp` data types.
+Scientific, hexadecimal, and octal notation formats are also natively supported in YAML.

 Note how the example below deliberately uses both `camelCase` and `snake_case` formats to demonstrate that YAML supports both.